 Creating Sustainable Meetings and Corporate Events

-Certified Meeting Planners will recall the Convention Industry Council (CIC) definition of a green meeting or green event as “a gathering that incorporates environmental considerations to minimize the event’s negative impact on the environment and is organized with the aim of minimizing waste and promoting sustainable actions.”
+Certified Meeting Planners will recall the Convention Industry Council (CIC) definition of a green meeting or green event as “a gathering that incorporates environmental considerations to minimize the event’s negative impact on the environment and is organized to minimize waste and promote sustainable actions.”
 For many people, words like green and sustainable conjure up images of recycling bins and solar panels, but that’s just the beginning.
-Today we are becoming increasingly aware of the importance of a holistic approach to sustainability; looking to incorporate environmental responsibility at all stages from sourcing, communicating, planning and executing events.
+Today we are becoming increasingly aware of the importance of a holistic approach to sustainability, looking to incorporate environmental responsibility at all stages from sourcing, communicating, planning, and executing events.

 Why It’s Important to Go Green (or Why It Should Be)

-The US Environmental Protection Agency (EPA) named meetings and events as the second most wasteful industry after building and construction.
-They claimed that an average conference participant, over the course of a three-day meeting, generates about 61lbs of waste.
+The U.S. Environmental Protection Agency (EPA) named meetings and events as the second most wasteful industry after building and construction.
+They claimed that an average conference participant, throughout a three-day session, generates about 61lbs of waste.